For CoMapeo Mobile v8

 then, will prevent the GPS warning from appearing again. -

-⚠️ Warning: CoMapeo cannot validate observations where coordinates have been manually entered.
+CoMapeo cannot validate observations where coordinates have been manually entered.
 CoMapeo validated observations by including GPS metadata from sensors and attaching relevant data as Observation Metadata.
-Observations without these details will display as unvalidated by CoMapeo
+Observations without these details will display as unvalidated by CoMapeo.

-add a photo to the observation of the coordinates and precision displayed on a device with a better GPS signal.
-Do this before you enter coordinates.
+add photo to the observation of the coordinates and precision displayed on a device with a better GPS signal.
+Do this before entering coordinates manually.

 When submitting these observations for legal or scientific scrutiny, send the observation together with observation metadata and photo metadata.